 5. Handle everything; recognize attachment versus joy

 If the answer is no, then adiós it shall go!
-Place it in its proper discarding box.
+Place the item in the proper box to be discarded.

 By now I am guessing that your floor is looking pretty cluttered.
 AWESOME, in that case, you are #doingitright.